 The reports actually started with a comment from Rockstar Games’ co-founder Dan Houser:

 “At the moment, it feels like GTA’s DNA is contemporary-ish, American-ish, English-speaking-ish, because that’s what it has been… But that doesn’t necessarily limit it to those, that’s just what we’ve done so far.”

 Rockstar Games sources suggest that London is the only non-US location to be whispered as a potential GTA setting.

-For our money, we think a return to Vice City is on the cards, which would tie in to the rumors mentioned above.
-A recent report from The Know suggests that a return to Vice City in the 80s is actually in the works and that players will explore the rise in drugs at the time through the missions.
+For our money, we think a return to Vice City in some form is on the cards, which would tie into the rumors mentioned above.
+A report from The Know suggests that a return to Vice City in the 80s is actually in the works and that players will explore the rise in drugs at the time through the missions.
 In this rumored game, players will move between Vice City and South America, which would create a very interesting and entirely new kind of map.

 The GTA 3 trilogy was set across three locations, Liberty City, Vice City, and San Andreas.
 This mirrored the original Grand Theft Auto Game, which was also set across the same three locations.

 The most recent Grand Theft Auto games, GTA 4 and GTA 5 have so far been set in Liberty City and San Andreas respectively, meaning that Vice City is the only location yet to be explored by the recent games.